FatmaMM/Movie/README.md

 # Getting Started
 App uses The Movie Database API.

-# Screen to App packages and structure
+# Application packages and structure
 ![capture](https://user-images.githubusercontent.com/28901635/53181497-524a1f00-3600-11e9-9002-84a40a4ec113.PNG)